Customer Review Panel

 Dave Layton is a Professor of Public Affairs at the University of Washington, where he joined the Evans School faculty in 2001.
 He teaches courses in economics, econometrics, and statistics.
 His areas of specialization include discrete choice econometrics and environmental and natural resource economics.
 He has published on a wide range to topics including economics and the evolution of antibiotic resistance, discounting and climate change, costs due to electrical power outages, payments for environmental service programs, and stated preference valuation methods.

-Noel Miller, P.E. is a retired municipal public works director and licensed civil engineer.
-His 35 year career has been focused on stormwater, wastewater, water supply and transportation programs and projects in the Puget Sound region.
-In 2012, he was appointed to the SPU’s Creeks, Drainage and Wastewater Advisory Committee and currently serves as a co-chair.
+Noel Miller, P.E. is a retired municipal public works and utilities director and a licensed civil engineer with a Master’s in Public Administration.
+His 40 year career has been focused on municipal stormwater, wastewater, water supply and transportation programs, systems and projects in the Puget Sound region.
+His early career involved practicing as a project engineer for several local consulting civil engineering firms.
+In 2012, he was appointed to the SPU’s Creeks, Drainage and Wastewater Advisory Committee and served as a co-chair.
+In 2013 and 2014, he served as the Chair of the Customer Review Panel, supporting the creation of SPU’s 2015-2020 strategic business plan.
 A Seattle resident since the late 1970‘s, Noel now resides in the Phinney Ridge neighborhood after living in the West Seattle, Matthews Beach and Madison Park neighborhoods.
-He is an advocate for increasing public’s understanding and appreciation of regional and local water quality issues as a means to support SPU’s water quality, environmental stewardship and asset management goals.
+He is an advocate for increasing the public’s understanding and appreciation of regional and local water quality issues and infrastructure in general.
 He is also interested in finding effective solutions to the ongoing challenge of financing SPU’s programs and projects.